robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 # React.js-ReactRouter-Clothing-Brand-Website
-This is a website for a fictitious clothing brand that I have created using React.js and React-Router.
+A website for a fictitious clothing brand.
+Created using React.js and React-Router.
-Attractively styled using CSS.

-I created this site to demonstrate my abilities in using React.js and to show that I am able to build a complete and functional site that is reactive and attractively styled.

 #### **View a live version of the page here:** <br/>
 https://astounding-croissant-e86522.netlify.app/ <br/>